How to walk the South West Coast Path on a budget

 Bring your tent

 Finding somewhere cosy to sleep each night is one of the most important – but also the most expensive – factors to consider when you’re eyeing up the coast path, especially if you’re planning to thru-hike it over a month or more.
 Camping as much as possible, with the occasional stop at hostels and B&Bs when you need a breather, is a great way to keep costs down.
 Wild camping isn’t permitted along the route, but there are plentiful peaceful campsites to be found a stone’s throw from the path, such as Treen Farm Campsite in Cornwall and Beryl’s Campsite in Devon.
-Cool Camping is a good research tool for finding your next pitch, and the South West Coast Path’s handy accommodation finder is a quick way to find local places to stay without needing to hike too far from your route – you can set parameters to search within five miles or so of where you’re planning to stop each day.
+Campsites.co.uk have a list of 500+ campsites near the South West Coast Path, a great research tool for finding your next pitch, and the South West Coast Path’s handy accommodation finder is a quick way to find local places to stay without needing to hike too far from your route – you can set parameters to search within five miles or so of where you’re planning to stop each day.

 Head for hostels